edward-swirldslabs/hedera-improvement-proposal/HIP/hip-0000-cross-ledger-protocol-clpr.md

 ## Rationale

-This `CLPR` design originates with Dr. Leemon Baird and has been fleshed out and refined through the Hashgraph's architecture team.
+This `CLPR` design originates with Dr. Leemon Baird and has been fleshed out and refined through the Hashgraph's Architecture Team.

 Core to the design of CLPR is the connector abstraction which creates a clean separation of concerns between delivery and payment for interledger